Nested resources

 ability to create tickets within the scope of a given project.
 This chapter explores how to set

-up a nested resource in Rails, by defining routes for Ticket
+up a nested resource in Rails, by defining routes for Ticket resources and

-creating a CRUD interface for them, all scoped under the Project
+creating a CRUD interface for them, all scoped under the Project resource that you just created.
+In

 this chapter, you’ll see how easy it is to retrieve all ticket records for a specific project